ottoblep/tsn-5g-testbench/readme.md

 ## Repo Structure
 All forks that are part of this project are tracked as git submodules, so they can be identified at a glance.\
 The toplevel `docker-compose.yml` file is the centerpiece.
+The go-tt component is loaded into the UE and UPF via modified docker files.

 ## Development